-Many of you have read about thyroid antibody testing, or seen it in your blood tests.
+Many of you have read about thyroid antibodies , or seen them mentioned in your blood tests.
 Because it sounds pretty technical, some of us get a bit confused about the whole thing; so here is an explanation.

 - Antithyroid Peroxidase Antibody or TPO Ab (Ab is short for antibody) this is also known as Antithyroid Microsomal Ab

 The first group, the TPO Ab, are found raised in Hashimoto’s disease – otherwise known as autoimmune thyroiditis .
 Here the cells of the thyroid gland are attacked and slowly destroyed.
 Patients with these thyroid antibodies present either have Hashimoto’s or are going to have it with subsequent reduction of thyroid function.
 (Elevated levels are found in virtually all cases of Hashimoto’s disease and they will also be raised in 65% of patients with Graves’ disease ).

 The next group is the TG Ab.
 These levels rise as well as the TPO Ab levels in autoimmune thyroiditis, but to a lesser degree.

 The third group, the TSI Ab, exert their effect by targeting the TSH (thyroid-stimulating hormone) receptors in the thyroid gland and activate them abnormally, thus stimulating the thyroid gland to overproduce thyroid hormones.
 This of course is Graves’ disease and these Thyroid Stimulating Immunoglobulins are the chief cause of it.

 Although this may all sound logical and clear, both the thyroid-stimulating immunoglobulin antibodies and the antithyroid peroxidase antibodies may both be present in an autoimmune (Hashimoto’s) thyroiditis and in Graves’ disease in some degree at least.